Kontinuation/kontinuation.one/content/posts/sedona-serde-performance.md

 The assembly and source code above were obtained from JDK 8.
-We've also found that the implementation of `java.nio.HeapByteBuffer` has changed in JDK 11, [`HeapByteBuffer.getDouble`](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/java.base/share/classes/java/nio/Heap-X-Buffer.java.template#L544-L552) calls `UNSAFE.getLongUnaligned` to read a 64-bit long nstead of calling `java.nio.Bits`. `Unsafe.getLongUnaligned` is a HotSpot intrinsic candidate, which means that some specialized optimizations may kick in to generate better machine code for this method.
+We've also found that the implementation of `java.nio.HeapByteBuffer` has changed in JDK 11, [`HeapByteBuffer.getDouble`](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/java.base/share/classes/java/nio/Heap-X-Buffer.java.template#L544-L552) calls `UNSAFE.getLongUnaligned` to read a 64-bit long instead of calling `java.nio.Bits`. `Unsafe.getLongUnaligned` is a HotSpot intrinsic candidate, which means that some specialized optimizations may kick in to generate better machine code for this method.
 We can get the following assembly code of